Lessnullvoid/Pulsum-Plantae/README.md

 #Instalation

-- 1 Load the pulsumSensorRead software in your arduino [check the code here](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/arduino/pulsumSensorRead/pulsumSensorRead.ino)
+- 1 Load the pulsumSensorRead software in your arduino [find the code here.](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/arduino/pulsumSensorRead/pulsumSensorRead.ino)
 - 2 conect your circuit to the arduino power 3.3 v
 - 3 plug the output pin from the pulsum circuit to your analog input in arduino
 - 4 plug your electrodes to the terminal electrodes pin in your pulsum circuit